Moka Pots are a simple and classic way to make coffee. However, they can be difficult to clean if not done correctly.

 Use Filter Water

-The steam produced by moka pots creates a lot of pressure.
+The steam produced by Moka pots creates a lot of pressure.
 If the filter is clogged, the pressure in the boiling chamber can rise.
 The valve, though, will clog if your water is rough.

 As a result, there’s yet another purpose to sanitize.
 The steam would not be able to escape if you fill the valve with regular water.

-Use White Vinegar and Baking Soda
+Use White Vinegar And Baking Soda

-You shouldn’t need advanced tools to keep your moka pot in top shape, whether it’s made of steel or aluminum.
+You shouldn’t need advanced tools to keep your Moka pot in top shape, whether it’s made of steel or aluminum.
 To keep it clean, all you really need are a few natural products like vinegar and baking soda: here’s when and how to apply them.

-Load the boiler with water and a teaspoon of baking soda for daily washing, then add another teaspoon of baking soda in the filter and place the device on the stovetop as if you were making coffee with the moka pot.
+Load the boiler with water and a teaspoon of baking soda for daily washing, then add another teaspoon of baking soda in the filter and place the device on the stovetop as if you were making coffee with the Moka pot.
 Baking soda is a powerful cleaning and deodorizing agent.

-White Vinegar Cleance
+White Vinegar And Lemon Juice

 Stainless Steel Moka Pots